flosse/sloc/README.markdown

 ## License

-sloc is licensed under the GPLv3 licence
+sloc is licensed under the MIT licence